aksh-22/learning/blogs/Authentication and Authorization.md

 ## Lessons Learned: Why This Matters 🎓

-Building secure systems isn’t just about checking boxes; it’s about thinking like the Joker (but not becoming one).
+Building secure systems isn’t just about checking boxes; it’s about thinking like Buggy the Clown (but not becoming him).
 Every minor oversight is an opportunity for exploitation, and every fix is a step closer to a safer application.

 When designing security, think about all the ways an attacker might exploit the system.
 Always question whether the checks in place are robust enough to stop them.
-And don’t forget to involve your team — collaboration and peer reviews are essential.
+And don’t forget to involve your crew — collaboration and peer reviews are essential.

 ---

 ## Closing Thoughts 🏁

 Security is a journey, not a destination.
 Start with the basics, iterate often, and always keep an eye on emerging threats.
-After all, in the world of web development, even the smallest flaw can open the gates to Gotham’s worst villains.
+After all, in the world of web development, even the smallest flaw can open the gates to the Grand Line’s most notorious pirates.

-Keep coding, stay secure, and maybe reward yourself with some Bat-cookies along the way! 🍪
+Keep coding, stay secure, and maybe reward yourself with some meat on the bone like Luffy! 🍖

 ---